 Craft and create with intention with this popular edible flowers chart and their meaning.
 Internalize their meaning and manifest with their beauty and significance.
 And develop your own beautiful floral recipes like an artist, like teas and sugars or even garnished cakes.

 We selected the twelve most popular edible flowers and their meanings so you can source them more easily for wild craft magic.
+You may also be interested in: The Best Tasting Edible Flowers and you can use my guide for sourcing edible flowers.
 What will you make?

 The downloadable chart for printing is at the bottom of this post!